 The Chapter 13 trustee reviews the proposed bankruptcy repayment plan to determine if you met the criteria required for your case.
 If the Trustee determines that there is a deficiency, they file an objection to the plan with the court.
 The court hears objections to the Chapter 13 plan during your scheduled Confirmation Hearing.

 In most cases, your bankruptcy lawyer files amended schedules and amended plan to correct the deficiency.
-Your Chapter 13 plan payment could increase slightly because of the Chapter 13 trustee’s objection.
+Your Chapter 13 plan payment could increase slightly because of the trustee’s objection.
 Most bankruptcy lawyers propose the lowest plan payment they believe the court will approve.
-If the Chapter 13 trustee objects, the bankruptcy lawyer negotiates with the Chapter 13 trustee to resolve the object in the debtor’s best interests.
+If the trustee objects, the bankruptcy lawyer negotiate to resolve the object in the debtor’s best interests.

 If there are no issues, the court generally approves the proposed Chapter 13 plan.
 However, the court may dismiss your case if you do not resolve deficiencies.